 Atomic Force Microscopy (AFM) - A key tool for nanotechnology

-(Nanowerk Spotlight) Whenever you read an article about nano this or nano that, chances are you come across a large number of confusing three-letter acronyms – AFM, SFM, SEM, TEM, SPM, FIB, CNT and so on.
+Atomic Force Microscopy (AFM) has become one of the most widely used tools for imaging, measuring, and manipulating matter at the nanoscale.
+Whenever you read an article about nano this or nano that, chances are you come across a large number of confusing three-letter acronyms – AFM, SFM, SEM, TEM, SPM, FIB, CNT and so on.
 It seems scientists earn extra kudos when they come up with a new three-letter combination.
-One of the most important acronyms in nanotechnology is AFM – Atomic Force Microscopy.
-This instrument has become the most widely used tool for imaging, measuring and manipulating matter at the nanoscale and in turn has inspired a variety of other scanning probe techniques.

 The AFM has inspired a variety of other scanning probe techniques